yalmip/yalmip.github.io/yalmip/tutorials/bilevelprogramming.md

-A recent addition to YALMIP is built-in support for definition, setup, and [Commands.solvebilevel | solution of bilevel programming] problems.
-The code here concentrates on the built-in support for bilevel problems.
-You can of course set them up yourself, by manually deriving the KKT conditions and solving them using various techniques in YALMIP, as illustrated in the [Examples.BilevelProgramming | bilevel example].
+YALMIP has built-in support for definition, setup, and [solution of bilevel programming] problems.
+The code here concentrates on the built-in solver for bilevel problems.
+You can of course set them up yourself, by manually deriving the KKT conditions and solving them using various techniques in YALMIP, or by using YALMIPs high-level [KKT] operators, as illustrated in the [bilevel example].

-For an introduction to bilevel optimization, see [http://books.google.com/books?id=3T9LZreZshUC&printsec=frontcover | Practical Bilevel Optimization: algorithms and Applications by J. F. Bard].
+For an introduction to bilevel optimization, see [Practical Bilevel Optimization: algorithms and Applications by J. F. Bard](http://books.google.com/books?id=3T9LZreZshUC&printsec=frontcover)

 ### KKT conditions in bilevel programming

 The class of bilevel problems that can be adressed natively by YALMIP has to have the following leader-follower (outer-inner) structure
-\\($
+$$
 \begin{aligned}
 \text{minimize} & f(x,y^*)\\
 \text{subject to} & (x,y^*) \in \mathcal{C}\\